Country Joe's Place

 The makers of Gibson guitars read a June item about Country Joe McDonald's guitar getting bashed up - though its case was unharmed - by United Airlines en route from a gig in Canada.
 The airline had refused to honor his claim because the case was intact.
 A Gibson representative contacted him, putting him in touch with the factory for Gibson acoustic instruments.
 Then he received an e-mail saying the company had picked out for him "a real nice Songwriter Deluxe. ...
 I hope you like it."
 McDonald wrote back, noting that the list price is about $2,800 and asking what Gibson was charging.
 "This acoustic is a gift from Gibson (free), in support of your music and art," the company replied.
 "We trust you will enjoy the sound and feel."

-o There's an interview with me in the Belleville (Ontario) Intelligencer, where I played my first genuine country music festival ever -- the Havelock Country Jamboree.
+interview with me in the Belleville (Ontario) Intelligencer, where I played my first genuine country music festival ever -- the Havelock Country Jamboree.
 And an article from the Berkshire (Massachusetts) Eagle, where I played the Guthrie Center.

 o There's a nice article on me in Cincy Groove Magazine.